momentoscope/hextof-processor/README.md

 processor.readDataframes('name', format='hdf5')
 ```

-An optional parameter for both storeDataframes() and readDataframes() is path=''.
-When unspecified, (left as default None) the value from SETTINGS DATA_PARQUET_DIR or DATA_H5_DIR is assigned.
+An optional parameter for both storeDataframes() and readDataframes() is
+path=''.
+When unspecified, (left as default None) the value from
+SETTINGS DATA_PARQUET_DIR or DATA_H5_DIR is assigned.

 Binning
 =======
-In order to get n-dimensional np.arrays from the generated datasets, it is necessary to bin data along the desired axes.
+In order to get n-dimensional np.arrays from the generated datasets,
+it is necessary to bin data along the desired axes.
 an example of how this is done, starting from loading parquet data:
 ```python
 processor = DldFlashProcessor()
 processor.runNumber = 18843
 processor.readDataframes('path/to/file/name')
 ```
-This can be also done from direct data read with readData()
+This can be also done from direct raw data read with readData()
 To create the bin array structure:
 ```python
 processor.addBinning('posX',480,980,10)
 processor.addBinning('posY',480,980,10)
 ```
-This adds binning along the k-parallel x and y directions, from point 480 to point 980 with bin size of 10.
+This adds binning along the k-parallel x and y directions, from point
+480 to point 980 with bin size of 10.
+This method allows multiple
 The resulting array can now be obtained using
 ```python
 result = processor.ComputeBinnedData()